Why Mentorship Accountability is the Key to Your Success Today: 5 Steps to Achieving Real Growth

 Deep Dive: Maria's Dramatic Career Shift

 Maria was a marketing professional having a problem breaking into leadership roles.
-She sought out the mentorship of a senior executive in her field.
+She sought out the mentorship of a senior executive in her field, working alongside them to gain hands-on experience in leadership challenges.
 Through mentorship accountability, she:

 She set herself very specific and measurable goals, like leading and delivering on a new project in each quarter of the year.